AmirAtPerfecto/Demo-voice-chatbot/README.md

 - Select the device of choice in testNG.xml

-- Add "media" folder to your project

-- Ensure you have the environment variables setup correctly (see environment variables png)
+- Ensure you have the environment variables setup correctly

-- Audio files need to be uploaded to the cloud repository.
-Note synthetic audio files will not work without some noise injected before and after the actual speech.

 Functions of interest: